 Description of PHOSPHORE

-Phosphorus is important to fight against cow deficiencies.
-It is used during relapse of milk fever with normal calcium levels and during hypophosphatemia or hypokalemia during which calcium intake can be harmful.
+Phosphorus is important in the prevention of deficiencies in cattle.
+It is used during relapses of milk fever with normal calcium levels and during hypophosphatemia or hypokalemia during which calcium intake can be harmful.

 Propylene Glycol is a precursor of glucose, it limits the risk of energy deficit and increases the energy intake without risk of acidosis while safely diversifying the metabolic pathways.